Tachytaenius/tachy-guns/content-packs/1400/readme.md

 ## Manufacturing Ammo

-This is all done at a metalsmith's forge (temporary) using the metalcraft labour.
+This is all done at an ammo manufacturing station using the metalcraft labour.

 They require fuel to melt the metal bars.
 Small produces 30 and takes 10 dimension out of a gunpowder item, medium 25/20, and large 20/30.